 Hydrology, Recreational Uses, Wood Products, and Other Products carried over from previously "Approved" ESD (2008).
+The Hydrology Section will need to be updated at the next Approved level.

 Plant Preferences tabled removed.
-Will be released as a technical guide notice by NE and WY state offices in the future.
+Will be released as a technical guide notice by NE and WY State Offices in the future.

 Existing NRI or 417 Inventory Data References updated.
-More field data collection is needed to support this site concept.
+Very limited data from these sources.
+More field data collection is necessary to support this site concept.

-Reference Sheet:
+Reference Sheet